Keir Starmer bruised by defeat over leadership rules as Labour conference starts

 The leader’s pick as party general secretary also suffered a bumpy ride in the conference hall, as he was heckled while discussing why people joined Labour.

-When David Evans told delegates “everybody remembers why they joined Labour”, before asking “what was it for you?”, the response from some was shouts of “Oh Jeremy Corbyn!”
+When David Evans told delegates: “Everybody remembers why they joined Labour,” before asking: “What was it for you?”, there were shouts of “Oh, Jeremy Corbyn!”

-A left-wing attempt to oust him failed when his appointment was endorsed, but only by 59 per cent of votes to 41 per cent.
+A left-wing attempt to oust Mr Evans failed when his appointment was endorsed, but only by 59 per cent of votes to 41 per cent.

-Sir Keir attempted to put a brave face on his setback, after his deal with the unions was endorsed by 22 votes to 12 at the NEC.
+Sir Keir attempted to put a brave face on his previous setback, after his deal with the unions was endorsed by 22 votes to 12 at the NEC meeting.

-The package will also abolish registered supporters, where voters pay a one-off fee to vote in a leadership election, and require six months of membership to take part.
+The package will also abolish the policy of allowing “registered supporters” to vote in leadership elections for a one-off fee, and will require anyone wishing to vote to have been a member of the party for six months.

-The percentage of local party members whose backing is needed to trigger a reselection battle for an MP will rise from one third to 50 per cent.
+And the percentage of local party members whose backing is needed to trigger a reselection battle for an MP will rise from one-third to 50 per cent.

 “I’m very pleased these party reforms have got the backing of our NEC,” Sir Keir said.

-“These proposals put us in a better position to win the next general election and I hope constituency and trade union delegates will support them when they come to conference floor.”
+“These proposals put us in a better position to win the next general election, and I hope constituency and trade-union delegates will support them when they come to conference floor.”

-There is certain to be anguished inquest into why the leader chose an internal battle, ahead of what is regarded as a make-or-break conference – the first he has addressed as party leader.
+There is certain to be an anguished inquest into why the leader chose to fight an internal battle ahead of what is regarded as a make-or-break conference – the first he has addressed as party leader.

-Many are mystified why, needing the unions’ support, he failed to roll the pitch for the changes instead of suddenly unveiling them less than one week ago.
+Many are mystified as to why, knowing he needed the unions’ support, he failed to roll the pitch for the changes instead of suddenly unveiling them less than a week ago.

-Sir Keir will hope to recover to use the conference to convince the public that Labour has the answers to the cost-of-living crisis that threatens to make the coming months another winter of discontent.
+Sir Keir will hope to recover enough to be able to use the conference to convince the public that Labour has the answers to the cost-of-living crisis that threatens to turn the coming months into another winter of discontent.

-But other flashpoints loom over any backing away from Mr Corbyn’s commitment to faster curbs on carbon emissions and over trans rights, after Canterbury Rosie Duffield said she feared for her safety if she travelled to Brighton.
+But other flashpoints loom, with more fighting likely to kick off at any hint that the leadership might back away from Mr Corbyn’s commitment to faster curbs on carbon emissions, and on the subject of trans rights, after Canterbury MP Rosie Duffield said she feared for her safety if she were to travel to Brighton for the conference.

 And the former leader – still suspended from sitting as a Labour MP – will stalk the conference fringe with popular speaking slots at the nearby The World Transformed event.